7 Body Care Rituals from Around the World to Try at Home

 Just about every beauty lover is familiar with the huge impact that South Korea has had on the industry over the years.
 South Korea is known for its creativity and innovation, and is constantly pushing boundaries when it comes to skin and body care.

-One of the unique aspects to South Korean skin care that’s become huge in the west is a multi-step skin care routine.
+One of the unique aspects of South Korean skin care that’s become huge in the west is a multi-step skin care routine.
 10 to 15 steps is completely normal in South Korea – not just for the face, but for the body too.